bodrick/awesome/TOPICS.md

 *   [ThomasVon2021/blikvm](https://github.com/ThomasVon2021/blikvm) - Open and cost-effective "KVM-over-IP".
 BliKVM comes in 4 different models, v1 CM4, v2 PCIe, v3 HAT and v4 Allwinner, based on Raspberry Pi and Allwinner SoC.
 *   [vrnetlab/vrnetlab](https://github.com/vrnetlab/vrnetlab) - Run virtual routers with docker
 *   [vdsm/virtual-dsm](https://github.com/vdsm/virtual-dsm) - Virtual DSM in a docker container.
+*   [fiddyschmitt/SimpleKVM](https://github.com/fiddyschmitt/SimpleKVM) - Use multiple computers using the one monitor, mouse and keyboard
 *   [cloud-hypervisor/cloud-hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor) - A Virtual Machine Monitor for modern Cloud workloads.
 Features include CPU, memory and device hotplug, support for running Windows and Linux guests, device offload with vhost-user and a minimal compact footprint.
 Written in Rust with a strong focus on security.
 *   [quickemu-project/quickemu](https://github.com/quickemu-project/quickemu) - Quickly create and run optimised Windows, macOS and Linux desktop virtual machines.
 *   [tiny-pilot/tinypilot](https://github.com/tiny-pilot/tinypilot) - Use your Raspberry Pi as a browser-based KVM.